Midland Railway Paget locomotive

 The Midland Railway's Paget locomotive, No. 2299, was an experimental steam locomotive constructed at its Derby Works in 1908 to the design of the General Superintendent Cecil Paget (though Richard Deeley was Locomotive Superintendent at the time).
-As the Midland shrouded the locomotive in secrecy, there is only one known photograph, which was not released until after The Grouping of 1923.
+As the Midland shrouded the locomotive in secrecy, there is only one known official photograph, which was not released until after The Grouping of 1923.

 Overview

 The locomotive had a total of eight uniflow cylinders arranged in two groups of four placed between the 1st and 2nd and 2nd and 3rd driving axles, with rotary steam distribution valves placed over each; a bronze sleeve in the valve body was rotated to control cutoff.
 Two were connected to the forward pair of the six driving wheels.
 Four were connected, two each side to the centre pair, with the final two behind the last pair.
 These drove a jackshaft which operated and reversed the valves, and cut off was controlled by rotary sleeves.
 The boiler was large and had an unusual integral firebox, lined with firebricks.
 Two-wheel pony trucks were fitted front and rear.
 It was the first 2-6-2 tender locomotive in Great Britain and would be the only one until the LNER Class V2 of 1936.